Do your part to stop the spread of germs. Get your flu shot.

 Masks are available at nursing stations, outpatient reception desks and/or the main entrances of our facilities.

 Since 2013 anyone with egg allergies, even severe allergies, can safely have a flu shot.
 And new this year, it is now safe for anyone with egg allergies to have FluMist.

-Resources Hand washing is the best way to stop the spread of infections.
-See Communicable Diseases - Educational Materials for hand washing posters and other influenza resources.
+Hand washing is the best way to stop the spread of infections.
+See our Immunizations page for hand washing posters and other flu (influenza) resources.